gobuffalo/pop/README.md

 ### Migrations

-The `soda` command supports the creation and running of SQL migrations.
-Yes, I said SQL!
-There is no fancy DSL for writing these files, just plain old SQL, which, personally, I think is DSL enough.
+The `soda` command supports the creation and running of migrations.

 A full list of commands available for migration can be found by asking for help: